mesolimbo/definition-of-done/README.md

 Now, you can browse the documentation at [http://localhost:4000](http://localhost:4000).

+## Usage

 ### Updating content

+The Markdown documentation in this project is compiled automatically by Github using Jekyll whenever you commit changes to the main branch in the `docs` folder.

 The core of the documentation is located in a set of YAML data files in the `_data` directory.
 The `sections.yml` file lists all the sections, their `title` and `blurb`, as well as a the name of each section's `details` YAML file.